Conflux-Chain/conflux-developer-site/docs/sdks-and-tools/en/tools.md

 ## [Conflux Studio Web](https://conflux.ide.black/)

-The Web version of Conflux studio, that enable user develop smart contract in browser with portal.
+The Web version of Conflux studio, that enable user develop smart contract in browser with FluentWallet.